COVID-19 Response fund for KEnnebec valley

 BREAD OF LIFE MINISTRIES, SOUP KITCHEN

-Bagged to-go lunches for 275 people.
+Bagged to-go lunches for 275 people and additional staffing shelter.

 Bread of Life Ministries, Shelter